 The mobile app communicates with a dedicated server running on Raspberry Pi & Pisound via Bluetooth.
 It is called Pisound Control Server (

-pisound-ctl) and it allows listing all supported patches in predefined locations (
+pisound-ctl) and it allows listing all supported patches in predefined locations (usually

-/usr/local/...-patches) and to selectively launch the patches in the appropriate software, making headless browsing and switching between patches easy.
+/usr/local/...-patches) and to selectively launch the patches in the appropriate software, making headless browsing and switching between patches easy, as well as executing custom scripts.

 The stdout and stderr outputs of the launched application are displayed in real time, informing the user on what is going on with the patch application.

-The design is extensible - new scripts could be added to support launching patches on other audio applications, based on the file extension, see the Customization section for more details.
+The design is extensible - new scripts may be added to support launching patches on more audio applications, see the Customization section for more details.

 First, make sure that Pisound is set up and that

-pisound-btn --version says it’s 1.04 or higher.
+pisound-ctl --version says it's 1.02 or higher.
 If it is not, follow the install instructions on Installing/Updating The Pisound Software.
 The

 If using Raspberry Pi without built-in Bluetooth support, connect a USB Bluetooth dongle to it.